 What’s One Unexpected Adventure about?

 A stress-free, last-minute, long overdue vacation in Iceland—that’s all Ava Espinosa wanted.
-To get exactly that, she did what she did best and planned every detail down to the minute it would take her to walk from the hotel to her dinner reservations each night.
+To get exactly that, she did what she did best: planned every minute of every day.
 The trip was just what she needed to reignite that spark missing from her life before taking her new promotion.

 Brooks Jónsson doesn’t give a crap about itineraries.
 He’s a search and rescue pilot, not a tour guide, but his dad is counting on him to help him with his business until he recovers from surgery.
 Naturally, he’d get stuck with a tourist carrying a three-inch binder containing her travel plan when he needed to focus on pinpointing whatever was affecting his hometown’s fishing trade and crushing their economy.

-From not apologizing when he almost runs her over to spoiling her down-to-the-minute schedule with his tardiness, Brooks isn’t shy about his contempt for Ava.
+From not apologizing when he almost runs her over to spoiling her stringent schedule with his tardiness, Brooks isn’t shy about his contempt for Ava.
 What he isn’t expecting is Ava giving that attitude right back to him.
-Every time she opens her sassy mouth, he forgets all the reasons why they’re all wrong for each other, and can only think of silencing that smart mouth of hers with a kiss.
+Every time she opens her sassy mouth, he forgets all the reasons why they’re all wrong for each other, and can only think of one way to silence her…with his mouth on hers.

 I wanted to visit Iceland ever since I saw the movie The Secret Life of Walter Mitty in 2013.
 Before that, I hadn’t given Iceland a second thought.
 The country’s name conjured up ideas of cold, miserable, barren places (aka, not the first place you think of when planning your vacation).
 After seeing the movie, I did a little research and quickly realized how very wrong I was.